TimCinel/ActionSheetPicker/README.md

 ## QuickStart

-There are 4 distinct picker view options: `ActionSheetStringPicker`, `ActionSheetDistancePicker`, `ActionSheetDatePicker`, and `ActionSheetCustomPicker`.
+There are 4 distinct picker view options:
+- `ActionSheetStringPicker`,
+- `ActionSheetDistancePicker`
+-  `ActionSheetDatePicker`
+-  `ActionSheetCustomPicker`.

 We'll focus here on how to use the `ActionSheetStringPicker` since it's most likely the one you want to use.

 ### Basic Usage ##